Vonage/vivid/docs/installation.md

 #### Artifactory setup

-It is a preferred Vonage's strategy as well as widely used organisational best practice to manage code dependencies in a dedicated, internally managed artifactory.
+It is a preferred Vonage's strategy as well as widely used organizational best practice to manage code dependencies in a dedicated, internally managed artifactory.

 Vivid is aligned with this approach, hence a list of steps to help you to set up the artifactory access on local machines as well as in CI environment.